josephjohnjj/openmp_programming/README.md

 ### The `simd` Clause

+The `simd` construct facilitates the concurrent execution of multiple iterations within associated loops by utilizing SIMD instructions.
+Each parallel iteration is processed by a distinct SIMD lane.

 ```c
 #pragma omp parallel for simd reduction(+: acc)
 for (int k = 0; k < LIMIT; k++) {